The Limits of Citation Counts

-The following axiom requires the score of an author to be independent of the identity its citations.
-As we shall discuss in \secref{sCCSResult}, this property prevents the measure to account for indirect influence at the level of each paper.
+The following axiom requires the score of an author to be independent of the specific identity of its citations.
+As we shall discuss in \secref{sResult}, this property prevents the measure from capturing indirect influence at the level of each paper.

 \blu{Citation Anonymity}.
 For any permutation $\sigma:\mathcal{P}\rightarrow \mathcal{P}$ such that $\forall a \in \mathcal{A}, \sigma(\mathcal{P}_a)=\mathcal{P}_a$, if $\forall p,q\in \mathcal{P}, n'(p,q)=n(p,\sigma(q))$, then: